Free Consultation

 Illinois Criminal Statute of Limitations

-Get expert legal help from Schierer & Ritchie LLC.
+Get trusted legal guidance from Schierer & Ritchie LLC.
 Contact us for a free consultation.

 Understanding the statute of limitations for criminal charges in Illinois is crucial for both the accused and victims.
 These laws set specific time limits for charges, ensuring that evidence and eyewitness accounts remain as reliable as possible.